 Kafka#

-The Kafka ingester designed to act as a consumer for Apache Kafka so that data Gravwell can attach to a Kafka cluster and consume data.
-Kafka can act as a high availability data broker to Gravwell.
+The Kafka ingester is designed to act as a consumer for Apache Kafka so that Gravwell can attach to a Kafka cluster and consume data.
+Kafka can act as a high-availability data broker to Gravwell.
 Kafka can take on some of the roles provided by the Gravwell Federator, or ease the burden of integrating Gravwell into an existing data flow.
 If your data is already flowing to Kafka, integrating Gravwell is just an apt-get away.

 The Gravwell Kafka ingester is best suited as a co-located ingest point for a single indexer.
 If you are operating a Kafka cluster and a Gravwell cluster, it is best not to duplicate the load balancing characteristics of Kafka at the Gravwell ingest layer.
-Install the Kafka ingester on the same machine as the Gravwell indexer and use the Unix named pipe connection.
-Each indexer should be configured with its own Kafka ingester, this way the Kafka cluster can manage load balancing.
+Each indexer should be configured with its own Kafka ingester, allowing the Kafka cluster to manage load balancing; install the Kafka ingester on the same machine as the Gravwell indexer and use the Unix named pipe connection for communication with the indexer.

 Installation#